 THE ELITIST CLASS ORIGINS OF AMERICAN INTELLIGENCE

-“I don’t this sh*t for granted, I do my own propaganda…”
+“I don’t take this sh*t for granted, I do my own propaganda…”

 – Mary Louise, Mockingbird: CIA Media Manipulation (2003)